mahmoud-malek/simple_shell/README.md

 - handle File as input
 - handle (&&), (||), ( ; )
 - Handle command lines with arguments
+- Handle interruption signal (SIGINT, ctrl + c)
+- handle pipes
+- handle basic redirections
+- handle combination of pipes and redirections (not work in all cases nor edge cases)

+> Note: in pipes and redirctions there are no error handling, not support edge cases.
+> It may have couple of issues, So, be careful when using redirections and pipes,

 ## Flowchart <img src="https://cdn-icons-png.flaticon.com/128/3051/3051633.png" width=40 align=center>